Stay or Switch: Competitive Online Algorithms for Energy Plan Selection in Energy Markets with Retail Choice: Constant Switching Cost

-This section is divided into two parts.
-First, a deterministic online algorithm is presented to output a deterministic solution over time.
-Second, a randomized online algorithm is presented to generate a probabilistic ensemble of solutions over time.
+We present two types of online algorithms in this section.
+First, there is a deterministic online algorithm that produces invariable solutions for the same input sequence.
+Second, we show a randomized online algorithm which generates a probabilistic ensemble of solutions over time.